stdOWL/APIException/docs/advanced/logging.md

 With APIException, unexpected errors don’t just return a nice JSON response;

-they’re also **automatically logged** so you always have a clear trail of what went wrong.
+they’re also **automatically logged** so you always have a clear trail of what went wrong — and when needed, you can also **log manually** using the built-in logger for custom events or diagnostics.

 ---

 ## ✅ How It Works

-When you use:
+**Auto-logging:**
 ```python
 from APIException import register_exception_handlers
 from fastapi import FastAPI